 Video by Gabriella Parsons

-- Currently directing Nested, a new piece for very young audiences centered around home, family, and separation.
-The piece will be performed December 7-15, 2018 at the Union for Contemporary Art.
+- Recently directed Nested, a new piece for very young audiences centered around home, family, and separation.
+The piece be performed December 7-15, 2018 at the Union for Contemporary Art.

 - Check out the Omaha Magazine article, "Causing a Kerfuffle", featuring Ashley talking about her work and life in Omaha!